 Snacking has been rapidly gaining traction in the U.S. as a way to supplement or even replace regular meals.
 Americans have always been known to snack throughout the day, but as more people become busier and look for on-the-go meal options, snacks have found a larger place in the food industry.read more

 USDA approved commercial planting of two types of GMO potatoes which resist late blight resistance.
 The approval covers J.R.
 Simplot Co.’s Ranger Russet and Atlantic varieties of the company’s second generation of Innate potatoes.
-The new version will also reduce bruising and black spots, enhance storage capacity, and reduce the amount of a potential carcinogen created when cooked...read more
+The new version will also reduce bruising and black spots, enhance storage...read more

 10 Mountainview Road